Staters of Cilicia Trachea

 Figure 5: Cumulative distributions of phases of weight standard development

-The distributions of coin weights in individual groups have different shapes and are asymmetric due to many factors influencing the weights of coins in the period from their minting to the present.
+The distributions of coin weights in individual phases have different shapes and are asymmetric due to many factors influencing the weights of coins in the period from their minting to the present.
 Instead of comparing means, it is therefore statistically more appropriate to compare medians.
 Since the analyzed data have many tied values, the percentile bootstrap method was chosen.
-Table 3 shows the observed sample medians and bootstrap 95% confidence intervals.4 Table 4 shows the differences in sample medians, their bootstrap 95% confidence intervals and p-values.5 These results confirm that, like the mean weights, the median weights in Phases 1, 2 and 3 are significantly different at the 5% significance level.
+Table 3 shows the observed sample medians and bootstrap 95% confidence intervals.4 Table 4 shows the differences in sample medians, their bootstrap 95% confidence intervals and p-values.5 These results confirm that, like the mean weights, the median weights in Phases 1 and 2 are significantly different at the 5% significance level.

 median 95% confidence interval